DISCLAIMER: All information on this page is accurate as of Oct 29, 2021. We will update you as more information becomes available.

 What is adult signature?

 Adult signature means that someone who is 21 years of age or older living at your address must sign for your shipment.
 They must have a valid photo ID to show to the mail carrier and sign for your package.
-This adds $7 to every order, whether you are buying only one or two vape products or if you buy in bulk.
-We strongly recommend buying in bulk so that you can save money on buying your favorite vape products.

 What if I’m not home to sign for my delivery?